Dietetic Policies and Procedures

 Students are provided access to the Canvas Nutrition and Dietetic Organizational site for students.
 This site provides valuable information relevant to students; including advice on academic success, the student handbook and the AND Code of Ethics, encouragement to join the Student Academy of Nutrition and Dietetics as well as providing students the opportunity to communicate with other students and faculty.

-This resource provides extensive information on the process of applying for graduate programs with dietetic internships.
+This resource provides extensive information on the process of applying for graduate programs and accredited supervised practice programs.
 The Didactic Program in Dietetics (DPD) Director maintains the Canvas organizational site with input from faculty.

 Student Academy of Nutrition and Dietetics (SAND)

 Miami University has a very active Student Academy of Nutrition and Dietetics (SAND).
-Active membership in this University recognized club is highly encouraged, as participating students gain valuable leadership, networking and volunteer experience that can be helpful when applying for a
+Active membership in this University recognized club is highly encouraged, as participating students gain valuable leadership, networking and volunteer experience that can be helpful when applying for dietetic graduate programs and accredited supervised practice program.
+SAND maintains a website that includes meeting information and volunteer opportunities.
+Students of all academic standings are encouraged to run for SAND leadership positions.